zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

 Here, A = `[2 1]`, B = `[9 7 7 3 1]`, and C = `[9 8 7 3 1]`.
 However, Cs = A ⊕ B = A ⊕ C = `[11    10     9     8     4     2]`.
 **1st fact:** You should notice that the length of B (or C) is always larger than 2.
 The reason is that Cs(1) is always equal to B(1) + C(1) as it's the only value used to calculate Cs(1).
 The same thing with Cs(end) where C(end) + B(end) is the only value being used to calculate Cs(end).
 If one of these (B(1), C(1), B(end), and C(end)) changes, the original Cs will be change as well without changing A.
 ## Case 2: A = D where (A ⊕ B) ⊕ C = D ⊕ (B ⊕ C) and B and C are constant partitions
+- Constant partition: A constant partition of a partition `C` is a partition `A` such that in every possible **full** (like factorization of a number) decomposition C = B ⊕ ..., A always appears.
 - Example code:
   ```matlab
   disp(ImageProcessor.reversedPDilationv2([17    16    12     10     8     7     3]));